ray155093/azure-docs.zh-tw/articles/hdinsight/hdinsight-storm-scp-programming-guide.md

 <properties
-pageTitle="SCP.NET 程式設計指南 | Azure"
+pageTitle="SCP.NET programming guide | Azure"
-description="了解如何使用 SCP.NET 建立以 .NET 為基礎的 Storm 拓撲並用於 HDInsight 上的 Storm。" services="hdinsight" documentationCenter="" authors="raviperi"
+description="Learn how to use SCP.NET to create .NET-based Storm topologies for use with Storm on HDInsight." services="hdinsight" documentationCenter="" authors="raviperi"